bentomhall/nih-system/homebrewery/classes/5e-character-creation.md

 Surfacer dwarves have ancestors that lived above ground and were craftsmen and traders.
 They tend to be taller than deep-mountain dwarves (averaging 4'8" with 5'0" not being too uncommon) but more wiry and slender than mountain dwarves.
 Sexual dimorphism (while muted compared to other races) is more pronounced in surfacer dwarves than in deep-mountain dwarves.
 This mainly shows up in facial features and body build.
 Height, weight, and strength are only minimally different.
 Female surfacer dwarves tend to have sharper features and straighter, longer hair than males.
 Both have elaborate beards (at least in the majority cultures).

 #### Deep Mountain
-Deep mountain dwarves live in the hard conditions deep inside the mountains.
-Their clans rarely come to the surface except to trade.
+Deep mountain dwarves live in the hard conditions deep inside the mountains--their clans rarely come to the surface except to trade.
 As such, they tend to be shorter and more overtly muscular than surfacer dwarves.
 There is virtually no externaly-visible sexual dimorphism between male and female deep mountain dwarves.

 #### Lineage Traits
 **Ability Score Increase.**  +1 Constitution